TimBaumgart/flutter_map_polywidget/README.md

 - define the location by
     - center, width, height and angle
     - two exact and one approximated point
+- constrain your custom widget so that it does not get too big or too small when you zoom in or out
 - define whether the widget should rotate with the users view, restrict it to one orientation or disable rotation completely